What's The Evidence That Supervised Drug Injection Sites Save Lives?

 "I think it's a really hard population to count," she says.

-At a citywide level, it's hard to know how big the actual baseline population is of people who injects drugs.
+At a citywide level, it's hard to know the size of the actual baseline population of drug users.
 That leaves unanswered how many sites would be needed to have a broader community impact.
 Plus, where should they go?
 Who might benefit most from a site, and what's the most effective way to bring them in?

 Larson's models estimate a supervised injection site in Philadelphia could prevent dozens overdose deaths annually.